affiliate disclosure

 After upgrading to the Turbo plan, I expected an immediate or instant optimization experience.
 But that wasn’t the case.

-So, I installed a few more WordPress-known optimization plugins, such as Hummingbird.
+So, I installed a few more WordPress-optimized plugins, such as Hummingbird.
 After installing and activating Hummingbird and running the first scan, the GTmetrics score went from Grade B to E.

 GTmetrics score

-At this time, I guess the more optimization plugins I installed, the less optimized the blog.
+At this time, I guess the more optimization plugins I install, the less optimized the blog becomes.

 So I decided to do something different.

-Since the EasyWP Turbo plan is 1.5X more optimized than the Starter plan and comes with an in-built 3 layers cache system, I decided to uninstall all WordPress optimization plugins on the blog – except for JetPack and JetPack Boost.
+Since the EasyWP Turbo plan is 1.5X more optimized than the Starter plan and comes with an in-built three-layer cache system, I decided to uninstall all WordPress optimization plugins on the blog – except for JetPack and JetPack Boost.

 I uninstalled Autoptimize, WebCraftic Clearfy, Hummingbird, and BBQ – Block Bad Request (a firewall plugin).

-I also uninstalled the official AMP plugin – this plugin has been causing compatibility issues for a long time.
+I also uninstalled the official AMP plugin, causing compatibility issues for a long time.

 I uninstalled AMP due to the compatibility issue with several other WordPress plugins – Stackable for one, and the blog’s current theme – Astra.